asdf-format/scipy2022tutorial/README.md

 cd scipy2022tutorial
 ```

-And finally, on any platform, to install and activate the `spacetelescope` environment, type:
+And finally, on any platform, to install and activate the `asdf-tutorial-env` environment, type:

 ```shell
 conda env create --file 00_install/environment.yml